dotnet/designs/proposed/swift-interop.md

 We plan to interop with Swift's Library Evolution mode, which brings an additional wrinkle into the Swift struct story.
 Swift's Library Evolution mode abstracts away all type layout and semantic information unless a type is explicitly marked as `@frozen`.
 In the Library Evolution case, all structs have "opaque" layout, meaning that their exact layout and category cannot be determined until runtime.
 As a result, we need to treat all "opaque" layout structs as possibly non-bitwise-movable at compile time as we will not know until runtime what the exact layout is.
 Swift/C++ interop is not required to use the Library Evolution mode in all cases as it can statically link against Swift libraries, so it is not limited by opaque struct layouts in every case.
 Every concrete type in Swift has a structure that provides information about how to manipulate values of that type.
 When a value type has opaque layout, the actual size and layout of fields is not known at compilation time, but only at runtime.
 The size and layout information of concrete types is available in its [Value Witness Table](https://github.com/apple/swift/blob/main/docs/ABIStabilityManifesto.md#value-witness-table), so we can look up this information at runtime for allocating struct instances and manipulating struct memory correctly.

+Swift structs and enums can be projected into C# as IDisposable classes.

+Some Swift structs are of scalar types which are essentially structs with one or more fields that contain identical blittable types.
+On the other hand, there are Swift structs that do not fit the scalar model.
+Both types are translated to C# as IDisposable classes.
+The reason for using IDisposable is that Swift structs behave differently from C# value types.
+They have distinct semantics when they enter and exit scope, potentially involving changes to reference counts or destructors.

+Swift enums can be classified as integral when they have an integral raw type or when every element has an integral payload.
+If an enum's payload types are all identical, it's considered homogeneous.
+An enum is trivial when it lacks inheritance, raw types, and none of its elements have payloads, or when it's both homogeneous and integral.
+These trivial enums can be mapped to C# enums, but for simplicity they are instead translated into IDisposable classes.
+Non-trivial enums are represented in C# as IDisposable classes.

+These C# classes typically have a single property, SwiftData, which holds the data payload for the type.
+They typically include two constructors: one that corresponds to the init method in the Swift class, and another internal constructor used to create uninitialized types invoked by marshaler in cases when it is a return value from a function.
+To manage memory lifetimes, the class also includes a finalizer to ensure proper memory release.

+Additionally, scalar structs and trivial enums require a lowering process.
+During this process, the layout of the struct or enum type is recursively flattened into a sequence of primitives.
+If this sequence has a length of 4 or less, the values of this type are split into the elements of this sequence for parameter passing, rather than passing the struct as a whole.

+##### Classes/Protocols

+The Swift classes can be mapped to C# classes, but there are distinctions between final and virtual classes.
+In C#, public Swift classes are represented as final classes, while virtual Swift classes are represented as internal classes.
+Final classes have a straightforward inheritance model, while virtual classes introduce more complexity, particularly related to subclassing and simulated vtable method.
+Additionally, a C# binding class contains two static methods: a static factory method used to construct a C# binding instance from a Swift handle, typically used after marshaling from Swift to C#; and a static method used when a Swift handle needs to be constructed from C#.
+The class implements static abstract interface to avoid use of reflection for methods discovering and to ensure linker-safe construction/compile time resolution.

+Another important aspect of Swift is protocols.
+Swift allows any type to implement a protocol and supports retroactive modeling through extensions.
+Since the protocol's implementation can't be part of the object, Swift uses a [Protocol Witness Table](https://github.com/apple/swift/blob/main/docs/ABIStabilityManifesto.md#protocol-witness-tables), which functions like a vtable external to the type.
+A protocol type in Swift is represented using an [existential container](https://github.com/apple/swift/blob/main/docs/ABIStabilityManifesto.md#existential-metadata) that includes payload, type metadata pointer, and a protocol witness table pointer.

+Swift protocols can be mapped to C# interfaces, but there is not always a 1:1 mapping for each protocol.
+A Swift object that conforms to a protocol routes its methods through a vtable with function pointers in C#.
+These functions then marshal the call into a C# object.
+The C# bindings for a protocol include an interface matching the Swift protocol and a proxy class that contains the interface implementation and implements the interface itself.
+The proxy class serves as an interface implementation when there is either a C# type that needs to look like a Swift type of a Swift type that needs to look like a C# type.
+The proxy class in C# implements a static constructor for vtable setup, a vtable parallel to Swift's, static methods for each vtable entry, and a static property for accessing the protocol witness table.

+Swift wrappers define a vtable structure that acts as a proxy for C# to receive and respond to calls made by Swift for each method in a Swift protocol.

-##### Tuples
+##### Tuples/Closures

 If possible, Swift tuples should be represented as `ValueTuple`s in .NET.
 If this is not possible, then they should be represented as types with a `Deconstruct` method similar to `ValueTuple` to allow a tuple-like experience in C#.

+Swift uses two types of closures: escaping and non-escaping.
+Escaping closures can exist beyond their original context, while non-escaping closures should not persist beyond their declaration context and cannot reference external data.
+The Swift compiler has a mechanism to convert a non-escaping closure into an escaping one within the scope of another closure.

+Any escaping closure can be mapped into C# as `(args) -> return` into `(UnsafeMutablePointer<return>, OpaquePointer) -> ()`.
+This transformation allows C# to call it as an `Action<IntPtr, IntPtr>`.

+##### Error handling

+The tooling will support the conversion of errors and exceptions between Swift and C#.
+The Swift runtime library implementation in C# is available at https://github.com/xamarin/binding-tools-for-swift/tree/main/SwiftRuntimeLibrary.å

 #### Projection Tooling Components

 The projection tooling will be based on the [Binding Tools for Swift](https://github.com/xamarin/binding-tools-for-swift) (BTfS).
 The BTfS contains a set of tools that can consume a compiled Apple Swift library and generate wrappers (bindings) that allow it to be surfaced as a .NET library.
 This tool will be implemented as a self-hosted .NET CLI tool, automating the generation of wrappers by parsing the Swift library interface.
-It generates C# bindings that can be utilized as a .NET library and Swift bindings that C# bindings invoke in cases where direct P/Invoke into Swift library is not possible.
+It generates C# bindings that can be utilized as a .NET library.
+The projection tooling will utilize the runtime core interop source-gen infrastructure to implement marshalling codegen.
+Sharing the code will allow the Swift interop story to gain/share improvements and features with the rest of the interop source generators.

 The projection tooling should be split into these components.